alphagov/gsp/docs/gds-supported-platform/tls-certificates.md

 # Public TLS Certificates

+Your GSP app will need a TLS certificate in order to serve HTTPS traffic.
+There are two options:

+ - use a cluster-provided certificate
+ - provide your own certificate

-All apps in GSP are protected by TLS.
-By default, TLS will use a cluster-provided certificate.
-However, this does not work with custom domains (that is, non-`.govsvc.uk` domains).
+Cluster-provided certificates require less effort because you don't need to provision a certificate for yourself.
+However, the cluster cannot at this point provide certificates for custom domains (that is, non-`.govsvc.uk` domains).
 If you wish to use a custom domain, you must provide your own TLS certificate.

 ## Using cluster-provided certificates